 #3 – A more user-empowered modern workplace experience

 With digital transformation, cloud computing and mobile changing the way we work forever, employees increasingly expect a user-centric environment that ensures they’re empowered by IT rather than restricted, as has been the case in the past with legacy IT.

-Why Windows AutoPilot is essential for end-user convenience
+Why Windows Autopilot is essential for end-user convenience

 IT admins don’t have to physically touch new devices anymore, and can prepare everything ahead of time in a more efficient manner.

-End users, meanwhile, can start using their new devices sooner, don’t need to ask IT for support, and experience a modern, all-digital workplace that enables them to spend their work time better with none of the recurring system-level inconveniences of the past.
+Staff, meanwhile, can start using their new devices sooner, don’t need to ask IT for support, and experience a modern, all-digital workplace that enables them to spend their work time better with none of the recurring system-level inconveniences of the past.